Video versionA video overview of Create a MySQL-query-based table by generating a query to MySQL database

 When this configuration is done, we need to click “Next” to see the generated query and preview the result.

-On the last step of MySQL query generator you can see:
+On the last step of the MySQL query generator you can view:

-1. The constructed query in a SQL editor (editing is allowed).
+1. The constructed query in an SQL editor (editing is allowed).

-2. “Refresh query and preview” button which allows you to see how the returned data set will change right away after your changes.
+2. A “Refresh query and preview” button, which allows you to see how the returned data set will change immediately after your changes.

-3. Preview of table data – here you will see first several rows of the returned data set.
-If you see “No data” here it means that the constructed query does not return any rows either due to an error, or because this logic really returns an empty data set.
+3. A Preview of table data – Here you will see the first several rows of the returned data set.
+If you see “No data”, it means that the constructed query does not return any rows, either due to an error, or because the logic has in fact returned an empty data set.

-In our case we needed to add 2 small adjustments to the query: we added aliases to column names to avoid same names for “Name” columns from “Country” and “City” tables, and also added a “Language.isOfficial = ‘T'” condition so that only official languages would be fetched.
+In our case we needed to add 2 small adjustments to the query: We added aliases to column names to avoid identical names for “Name” columns from “Country” and “City” tables, and we also added a “Language.isOfficial = ‘T'” condition, so only official languages would be fetched.

-When you’re satisfied just click on the “Create wpDataTable” button so that a wpDataTable would be created and you would be redirected to the table properties editor to adjust some settings – e.g. provide nicer headers for the columns, or define different sorting logic.
+Once you’re satisfied, click on the “Create the table” button.
+A wpDataTable will be created, and you’ll be redirected to the table properties editor to adjust some settings – e.g., provide more appropriate headers for the columns, or define different sorting logic.

-That’s pretty much it.
-We plan to add more flexibility to the query generator in future if this will be a highly requested feature.
+That’s it.
+We plan to add greater flexibility to the query generator in the future in the event it becomes increasingly popular and highly requested feature.